Texas Gun Laws

 Special requirements for owning a gun

 There are no real special requirements for owning a gun in Texas.
-If you wan to carry a concealed firearm, you need to go through the application process to get that approved.
-Because Texas does allow it’s residents to carry firearms, there are a few places you are not allowed to take the firearm.
-These include: Courts, businesses that sell alcohol for consumption on site, any type of school, nursing homes and hospitals, amusement parks, polling place on the day of an election, churches, race track, jails and prisons, secure area of the airport.
+If you want to carry a concealed firearm, you need to go through the application process to get that approved.
+Because Texas does allow its residents to carry firearms, there are a few places you are not allowed to take a firearm.
+These include Courts, businesses that sell alcohol for consumption on-site, any type of school, nursing homes and hospitals, amusement parks, polling places on the day of an election, churches, race tracks, jails, and prisons, and secure areas of the airport.
 You can also not carry a firearm while you are drunk, and you must have it concealed at all times.

 Texas is one of the most lenient states when it comes to firearms.
-All residents are eligible to own one, unless they are felons.
-While there are certain places firearms are not allowed, it is very common to see residents of Texas with shotguns and rifles in their cars.
+All residents are eligible to own one unless they are felons.
+While there are certain places where firearms are not allowed, it is very common to see residents of Texas with shotguns and rifles in their cars.

 Reciprocal Carry